Getting Started with Thought Leader Ads on LinkedIn

 By sharing in-depth knowledge and industry trends, these ads can position key executives and employees as thought leaders in your field — which can lead to more engagement and more customers while differentiating your brand from the competition.

-Before launching your first campaign, it’s important to consider these best practices so you can make the biggest splash.
+Before launching your first campaign, make sure your LinkedIn profile is optimized with a professional headshot, a value-driven headline, and a solid LinkedIn bio.
+Once that’s done, consider these best practices so you can make the biggest splash.

 1. Figure out your target audience